 Looking back at my time at VWS, I recall loving all the stories!
 How learning the letters of the alphabet involved a story.
 That our history lessons were told as tales.
 I loved learning to carve, knit, and crochet.
 People that I have met are constantly impressed with my crafty skills.
-I have wonderful memories of all of my teachers; Mr. Adams trying to get me out of a tree, Mr. Timm and his love for nutmeg latté, Elaine and her fanny pack on our Stein Valley adventure.
+I have wonderful memories of all of my teachers; Mr. Adams trying to get me out of a tree, Mr. Timm and his love for nutmeg lattés, and Elaine and her fanny pack on our Stein Valley adventure.
 In fact, those hiking trips are also some of my fondest memories.

 The Waldorf approach to education helped me be curious and always willing to try new things.
-Being part of such a unique educational experience personally benefited and helped me recognize the importance of not pathologizing and stigmatizing learners.
-I try to bring this student-centred approach to the work I do with students and teachers.
+Being part of such a unique educational experience helped me recognize the importance of not pathologizing and stigmatizing learners.
+I bring this student-centred approach to the work I do with students and teachers.
 I have no way of knowing what my life would have been like if I had gone to another school, but I know I did not want to attend another school.